spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-inventory-management-feature-integration.md

 Import the following data.

 #### Import merchant stock data
-Prepare your data according to your requirements using our demo data:
+Prepare your data according to your requirements using the demo data:

 **data/import/common/common/marketplace/merchant_stock.csv**